mitre-public/dist-tree/README.md

 ### Example Searches:

-![range and knn query](./docs/assets/combo.png) Imagine _range_ and _knn_ searches like this, implemented efficiently, and applied to high dimensional data!
+![range and knn query](./docs/assets/combo.png)

+Imagine _range_ and _knn_ searches like this, implemented efficiently, and applied to high dimensional data!

 ---

 ## Why this Project?

-Prior to this project a multi-dimensional data could be searched in a `MetricTree` [(see GitHub implementation here)](https://github.com/mitre-public/commons/blob/main/src/main/java/org/mitre/caasd/commons/collect/MetricTree.java).
+Prior to this project, multi-dimensional data was stored and searched using a `MetricTree` [(see GitHub implementation here)](https://github.com/mitre-public/commons/blob/main/src/main/java/org/mitre/caasd/commons/collect/MetricTree.java).
 Unfortunately, a `MetricTree` is **_just_** an in-memory data structure.
-This project adapts `MetricTree's` implementation into a
+This project adapts `MetricTree's` implementation into a `DistanceTree` that can:
-`DistanceTree`.

-A `DistanceTree` can:

-1. Store a dataset that cannot fit into the current JVM's memory.
+1. Store a dataset that cannot fit into memory.
-2. Search a dataset that cannot fit into the current JVM's memory.
+2. Search a dataset that cannot fit into memory.
 3. Persist data beyond the lifetime of a single JVM process.
-4. Choose a "pluggable" _data storage layer_ (e.g., local files on disk, DuckDB, PostgreSQL, etc.).
+4. Adopt the _data storage layer_ of their choice (e.g., local files on disk, DuckDB, PostgreSQL, cloud blob storage, etc.).
 Each _data storage layer_ will have different performance, durability, and dollar cost characteristics.

 ---

 ## Quick Start

-### First, Add this dependency to your project
+### 1 - Add this dependency to your project

 ```
 GRADLE: